Grevillea baxteri: Distribution and habitat

 Cape Arid grevillea grows on sandplains in heath and mallee from near Scaddan to Israelite Bay in the Esperance Plains and Mallee biogeographic regions of south-western Western Australia.

 Conservation status

-This grevillea is listed as "Priority Four" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions, meaning that is rare or near threatened.
-It is also listed as Least Concern by the International Union for Conservation of Nature.
+This grevillea is listed as priority four by the Government of Western Australia Department of Biodiversity, Conservation and Attractions, meaning that is rare or near threatened.
+It is also listed as least concern on the International Union for Conservation of Nature's Red List.
 Although it has a restricted distribution and is considered uncommon or rare, its population is believed to be stable, its occurrence is mostly within protected areas and there are no currently known threats to the population.